 Putting so many successes in context is a big humility lesson that can be useful to many of us.

 Albeit I believe the “10.000-hours rule” is very misleading, it does have a great advantage: it highlights how much effort matters.
 And that’s all in our control.

-Outliers is similar in many ways to other popular Gladwell’s books such as Blink and The Tipping Point.
-They take complex life issues, apply some research and popularize a few psychological principles in the a that makes them sound deep and smart.
+Outliers take complex life issues, apply some (random) research and popularize a few psychological principles in a way that makes them sound deep and smart.

-Whether or not they can contain life changing advise or you can easily apply them to your life, that’s another question.
+Whether or not they can contain life-changing advice or you can easily apply them to your life, that’s another question.